Scarabaeus1031/NEXAH/START_HERE.md

 ## 🔥 One sentence

-NEXAH turns chaotic systems into:
+NEXAH turns dynamical systems into:

-> **something you can observe, understand — and navigate**
+> **something you can observe, analyze — and navigate**

 ---